pypyr/docs/content/docs/decorators/foreach.md

 When you `call` a group that contains another loop, pypyr will iterate the inner loop for each invocation of the outer.
-Pay attention to the value of `i` - because `i` will always be the iterator value of the current, innermost loop, grab the value of the parent's iterator with `contextsetf` before the inner loop starts.
+Pay attention to the value of `i` - because `i` will always be the iterator value of the current, innermost loop, grab the value of the parent's iterator with `set` before the inner loop starts.

 ```yaml